AntonRudenko/file-servant/README.md

 # file-servant

-This is one the little freelance projects that was done in 1 day and forget.
+This is one of the little freelance projects that was done in 1 day and forget.

 This applicatoon can:
 1. serve files located on server filesystem,